Buy and trade assets on eToro in a few simple steps

 Different regions and countries have their own unique economic and political forces at play that can impact the value of investments.
 Diversifying your portfolio geographically means investing in both domestic and international assets

-This approach can help to diminish the impact of regional market fluctuations and broaden your potential for gains in global growth.
+Tip: Geographical diversification can help diminish the impact of regional market fluctuations and potentially broaden your gains in global growth.

 One strategy to get international exposure is to invest in global funds or exchange-traded funds (ETFs) that have holdings in various countries.
 Another approach is to research and invest directly in companies from different regions.